5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

 14. Reboot macOS without Root Patches!
 15. Click “Cancel” once OCLP asks you to re-apply root patches again!
 16. Instead, check if a newer version of OCLP is available, download it and apply root patches again.

+> [!IMPORTANT]
+>
+> If you don't have internet access, root patching might fail due to missing Kernel Debug Kit (KDK).
+In this case, install the KDK first and then run OCLP!

 > [!TIP]
 >